kmabrahamson/personal_site/_portfolio/1_react-comment-form.markdown

 	  }
 	});

-I had a lot of fun experimenting with Facebook's offering to the frontend wars, even the toolchain bits and bobs, and I'll probably circle back to Webpack some day soon.
+I had a lot of fun experimenting with Facebook's offering to the front-end wars, even the toolchain bits and bobs, and I'll probably circle back to Webpack some day soon.
 I love the idea of component-based development, and I'm excited about React's possibilities as a compliment to Rails 5 with its new API mode.
 I'm in the process of coming up with more excuses to churn out React sandbox apps, given how old this example is.
 Electron + React app, maybe?

-Source code here: <a href="https://github.com/kmabrahamson/react-tutorial">Customized React Comment Form</a>
+Source code here: <a href="https://github.com/kmabrahamson/react-tutorial" target="_blank">Customized React Comment Form</a>
-<a href="https://github.com/kmabrahamson/react-tutorial"><i class="fa fa-github-square"></i></a>
+<a href="https://github.com/kmabrahamson/react-tutorial" target="_blank"><i class="fa fa-github-square"></i></a>